 Education and Experience: High school diploma or equivalent.
 One to two years of experience is necessary to gain the knowledge of the machinery, equipment, repairs, and procedures of the department.
 Proficient in all areas of medium/heavy truck and equipment repair.
+Available for on-call rotation approximately three times annually.

-Skills: Reading and interpreting schematics, diagrams, flow charts and instructions outlined in equipment repair manuals.
+Skills: Reading and interpreting schematics, diagrams, flow charts, and instructions outlined in equipment repair manuals.
 Diagnosing equipment malfunctions and rebuilding parts.
 Operating various hand and power tools and work aids.
 Navigating multiple diagnostic scan tools and vehicle software.

 Duties and Responsibilities: Diagnose equipment malfunctions.
 Repair and replace parts on various medium/heavy trucks and equipment to ensure safe, continued operation of City equipment.
 Diagnose and repair hydraulic and complex electrical systems.
 Repair or replace brake systems.
 Operate wrecker to tow in disabled vehicles.
 Perform duties related to maintenance of City vehicles and equipment.
 Perform related work as assigned.